RBA Rate Rises in 2026: What to Expect and How to Prepare

 Want to see exactly how much it would cost you?
 Use our Rate Rise Impact Calculator - plug in your loan amount, current rate, and see what happens at different scenarios.

-You can't control the RBA.
-But you can control how you respond.
+You don't control the RBA.
+But you control how you respond.

 1. Budget for higher repayments now